 What is enzyme amplification?

-Enzyme amplification is the term provided for when one hormone molecule activates thousands of additional enzyme molecules; this producer a greater response.
+Enzyme amplification described the phenomenon of when one hormone molecule activates thousands of additional enzyme molecules.
+This in turn produces a significantly greater response.

 What is hormone clearance?

 Hormone clearance occurs when the hormone that has caused a specific reaction needs to be deactivated, or in other words, broken down.
 This is usually done through the means of enzymes in the target organs.
 The broken-down hormones are then passed on through the liver, to either be deaminated or broken down further before passing out of the body via the kidneys.